Parli/jsonversation/README.md

         live_data.values.on_append(on_new_value)

         async with websockets.connect("ws://example.com/live") as websocket:
+            with Parser(live_data) as parser:
                 async for message in websocket:
                     parser.push(message)
                     # Data is processed incrementally
 ```